Fionnuala Murphy, Frontline AIDS

-Tricia is Deputy Director Strategic Partnerships at mothers2mothers (m2m) where she has worked since January 2021. m2m is an African NGO that unlocks the potential of women to create healthy families and eliminate paediatric AIDS.
-Tricia has worked in the humanitarian and development sector for the last 15 years for various organisations including ActionAid, the Start Network, ACTED South Sudan, Muslim Aid and the British Red Cross predominantly in resource mobilisation, programme development and programme management roles based in the UK and overseas.
+Tricia is the Senior Director, Business Development at mothers2mothers (m2m) where she has worked since January 2021.
+In her current role, Tricia is focused on organisation-wide leadership and leads the Business Development Department. m2m is an African non-profit organization delivering integrated primary health care services.
+They train and employ local women living with HIV as community health workers called Peer Mentors who work in health facilities and communities.
+Since 2001, they have created employment for over 12,000 Peer Mentors, reached over 16 million people with critical health services, and achieved virtual elimination of mother-to-child transmission of HIV for enrolled clients for the tenth consecutive year.
+Tricia has worked in the humanitarian and development sector for the last 17 years for various organisations including ActionAid, the Start Network, ACTED South Sudan, Muslim Aid and the British Red Cross predominantly in resource mobilisation, programme development, and programme management roles based in the UK and overseas specialising in strategic partnerships, business development, leadership, fundraising and relationship management.
 She is excited to support the network through this lens as the network continues to grow.
+Tricia is currently Chair of the STOPAIDS Board.

 Yael Azgad, Avert